UWRealityLab/vrcapstone19sp-team2/docs/README.md

 A suggestion from our TAs is to settle down the overall game logic first and then add other game components, such that each week we could at least have a running version for people to try and test and we could fix bugs or adjust the difficulty correspondingly.

+We have also added a section in the website for PRD as shown above.

 For the next week, we plan to “shrink” that big house into a single room that is going to be our escape room, finalize the environment(to put the room in a ship or a plane and set up weather and lights), have all basic, usable assets ready(e.g. interactive radios) and finishing up player's movement(teleport vs. actually walking).